10. The Bust-Out.

 “Has he, now?”

-“Heinzie has a plan.
-Many a lesson transforms into an hour-long instruction on how he would proceed, how brilliant he is, and how unappreciated.
+“Heinzie’s full of himself.
+Many a lesson transforms into an hour-long instruction on how brilliant he is, and how unappreciated.
 He nearly puts me to sleep sometime.”5

 “I heard something of it the other night,” Sly says.
 “Dee has his own strategy, and he’s stubborn as a jackass, and blind as a bat on the matter.
 The idiot believes . . .”
 The cat sighs.
 “Honey, this is an adult nonsense.
 Dee can be difficult.
 I leave it at that.
 It’s a complicated situation, over your head.”